 Human resources use data analysis to:

-Show prospective employers your knowledge of using data analysis software in your HR career, as well as examples of how your interpretation of this data led to measured improvements.
+Show prospective employers your knowledge of using people analysis software in your HR career and examples of how your interpretation of this data led to measured improvements.

 Pro-tip: Use our PeopleOps Job Board to find your next career opportunity.